 Facebook transfer integration

 Many of us have been using Facebook as our photo storage for years.
+That’s fine, but it’s not the best place to upload pictures if you want a backup, you’re just not online that much, or you want to preserve those pictures.
 Instead of constantly logging in to social media, transfer your entire photo and video libraries from Facebook to Dropbox with the Facebook app integration.

 Device and computer sync